*Redis latency problems troubleshooting

 Redis uses a mostly single threaded design.
 This means that a single process serves all the client requests, using a technique called multiplexing.
 This means that Redis can serve a single request in every given moment, so all the requests are served sequentially.
 This is very similar to how Node.js works as well.
-However, both products are often not perceived as being slow.
-This is caused in part by the small about of time to complete a single request, but primarily because these products are designed to not block on system calls, such as reading data from or writing data to a socket.
+However, both products are not often perceived as being slow.
+This is caused in part by the small amount of time to complete a single request, but primarily because these products are designed to not block on system calls, such as reading data from or writing data to a socket.

 I said that Redis is mostly single threaded since actually from Redis 2.4 we use threads in Redis in order to perform some slow I/O operations in the background, mainly related to disk I/O, but this does not change the fact that Redis serves all the requests using a single thread.

 A consequence of being single thread is that when a request is slow to serve all the other clients will wait for this request to be served.
 When executing normal commands, like GET or SET or LPUSH this is not a problem at all since these commands are executed in constant (and very small) time.
 However there are commands operating on many elements, like SORT, LREM, SUNION and others.
 For instance taking the intersection of two big sets can take a considerable amount of time.